JuliaDynamics/ComplexityMeasures.jl/docs/src/probabilities.md

 ## [Encodings API](@id encodings)

-Some [`OutcomeSpace`](@ref)s first "encode" input data into an intermediate representation indexed by the positive integers.
+Count-based [`OutcomeSpace`](@ref)s first "encode" input data into an intermediate representation indexed by the positive integers.
 This intermediate representation is called an "encoding".

 The encodings API is defined by: